32 Words People Misuse All the Time

 English is also a welcoming language.
 It descends from the West Germanic branch of Proto-Indo-European, a tongue spoken by nomads in Eastern Europe and Central Asia 5,000 years ago or more, and it is related to modern German, Dutch, and Yiddish.
 However, it derives many of its words from the Romance languages — Latin and, later, French, Spanish, etc. — as well as from classical Greek.
 That’s just the beginning, though: English incorporates vocabulary from more than 350 languages in all.

 As befits a language with such diverse origins and with such an abundance of words, it’s full of ambiguities.
-It has, for instance, many homonyms (words spelled and pronounced the same but with different meanings, like “tire” meaning fatigue and a “tire” on your car), homophones (spelled differently but pronounced the same, like “weather” and “whether,” for example), and homographs (spelled the same but pronounced differently, like “bass” the fish and “bass” the musical instrument).
+It has, for instance, many homonyms (words spelled and pronounced the same but with different meanings, like “tire” meaning fatigue and a “tire” on your car), homophones (spelled differently but pronounced the same, like “weather” and “whether,” for example), and homographs (spelled the same but pronounced differently, like “bass” the fish and “bass” the musical instrument) — these are 50 of the most commonly misspelled words in English.

-English also confounds students trying to speak it with a wealth of silent letters (receipt, muscle, knee) and phonetic inconsistencies (for example the varying pronunciations of “ou” in “though,” “thought,” “rough,” and “bough”).

 Linguists use the term “false friends” to describe words in two different languages that look or sound as if they’re related but have different meanings.
 The Spanish adjective “embarazada,” for instance, sounds as if it means embarrassed — but it actually means pregnant.
 The French “actuellement” doesn’t mean actually, it means currently or now.